ivyT26/CSCI4800_AI_Final_Project/README.md

   - worked with two hyperparameters, is left of center and steering angle
   - if the deepracer's steering angle is negative (turning left) and is left of center or vice versa, the deepracer will be penalized
   - if the deepracer's steering angle is negative (turning left) and is right of center or vice versa, the deepracer will be rewarded

+**Mental Note: if you want to update the reward function, please make a pull request :)**